zenml-io/zenml/docs/book/starter-guide/stacks/registering-stacks.md

 ### Registering a Stack

-After registering each tool as the respective stack component, you can combine all of them into one stack using the `zenml stack register` command:
+After registering each tool as the respective stack components, you can combine all of them into one stack using the `zenml stack register` command:

 ```shell